IgniteUI/igniteui-docfx/en/components/general/cli/ig-add.md

 `ig add [template] [name]` adds a template by the templateID and name provided.

 The `add` command is supported only on existing project created with the Ignite UI CLI.
-You cannot use the `add` command before creating a project uisng the `new` command or using the step by step guide which is invoked by the `ig` command.
+You cannot use the `add` command before creating a project using the `new` command or using the step by step guide which is invoked by the `ig` command.
 The quickstart projects do not support the `add` command, meaning that you cannot add more components than the predefined ones for the given project.

 ## Arguments